shmee360/dots/README.md

 file for Haskell Stack?

 ## Neovim
-I've lovingly crafted this horrific mess of a vimrc for about two years on and off, but now I'm beginning to like it.
+I've lovingly crafted this horrific mess of a vimrc for about three years on and off, but now I'm beginning to like it.

 Something to consider will be automatic plugin manager installation like